London and Brighton Railway: Early schemes

 Eventually it became a battle between the supporters of Rennie's direct route (which was the most difficult and expensive to build), and Stephenson's (which was longer but involved less civil engineering work).
 After prolonged campaigns by the supporters of the different proposals, a bill for Stephenson's route was approved by the House of Commons in 1836, but was later rejected by the House of Lords.
-A Parliamentary Committee of Enquiry was established to consider the merits of all four schemes.
+A parliamentary committee of enquiry was established to consider the merits of all four schemes.
 The chairman of the committee moved that an Ordnance engineer should be appointed to survey all four routes.
 The proposal was agreed and a Captain Robert Alderson R.E. was engaged to do the work.
 He recommended the adoption of the Rennie direct route after Redhill.
 However, members of the Committee insisted that a stretch of the new route between Croydon and Redhill should be shared with the South Eastern Railway as part of its projected route to Dover, which had not been part of Rennie's plan.

 The final agreed route therefore consisted of a new line from a junction with the London and Croydon Railway (then under construction) at Norwood to Brighton with additional branches to Lewes and Shoreham.
-An Act for the construction of the line was passed in July 1837, with an authorised capital of £2.4 million.
+An act of Parliament, the London and Brighton Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxix) for the construction of the line was passed in July 1837, with an authorised capital of £2.4 million.
 The new company was also permitted to buy the track of the Croydon, Merstham and Godstone Iron Railway.
-The expenditure associated with the Parliamentary contest in choosing the route was estimated to be more than £193,000.
+The expenditure associated with the parliamentary contest in choosing the route was estimated to be more than £193,000.